Gdoc/Admin

 Later deaths of workers and firemen

 A point of dispute is whether any more of the 134 workers with ARS died as a result of radiation exposure.
 In 2008, several decades after the incident, the United Nations Scientific Committee on the Effects of Atomic Radiation (UNSCEAR) published a large synthesis of the latest scientific evidence.15 It reported that a further 19 ARS survivors had died by 2006.
-But many of these deaths were not related to any condition caused by radiation exposure.
-Seven were related to diseases not related to cancers including tuberculosis, liver disease, and stroke; six were from heart attacks; one from a trauma incident; and five died from cancers.16 It’s difficult to say how many of these deaths could be attributed to the Chernobyl accident – it’s not implausible it played a role in at least some of them, especially the five cancer deaths.
+However, many of these deaths were not related to any condition caused by radiation exposure.
+Seven were related to diseases not related to cancers, including tuberculosis, liver disease, and stroke; six were from heart attacks, one from a trauma incident, and five died from cancers.16 It’s difficult to say how many of these deaths could be attributed to the Chernobyl accident – it’s not implausible it played a role in at least some of them, especially the five cancer deaths.

 Thyroid cancer deaths in children through contaminated milk